jfx41/hiveos/AMD/README.md

 I hope this helps everyone save money on the electric bill like I did.

-If you are so inclined to donate to a poor miner's cause, I would graciously accept anything!
+If you are so inclined to donate to a poor miners cause, I would graciously accept anything!

 ```
 Ethereum: 0x7472a4812200fc320793a946f027d559e63b164d